cfe-lab/MiCall/README.md

   * conseq.csv - downloaded - consensus sequence
   * failed_align.csv - downloaded - any consensus that failed to align to its ref
   * nuc_variants.csv - downloaded - top nucleotide variants for HLA
-* `sam_g2p`: use the geno2pheno algorithm on the V3LOOP region to
-    translate genotype to phenotype and predict whether a sample is X4 or R5.
-    HIV-1 particles use coreceptors to enter cells.
-Different particles can use CXCR4, CCR5, or both.
-This analysis looks at the sequences from a virus population and reports either "X4" (able to use CXCR4) or "R5" (only able to use CCR5).
-  * in - remap.csv
-  * in - nuc.csv
-  * g2p.csv - downloaded - calls each individual sequence X4, R5, or error.
-  * g2p_summary.csv - downloaded - calls the entire sample X4 or R5.
 * `coverage_plots`: convert amino counts to a coverage graph for each gene region.
   * in - amino.csv